dario-piotrowicz/ngx-console-life-hooks/lib/README.md

 ### Options

-Additionally there are some extra options you can use to can use to fine tune the directive to your prefereces (those options need to be provided as fields of an object passed as the decorator's argument).
+Additionally there are some extra options you can use to fine-tune the decorator's behavior according to your preference (those options need to be provided as fields of an object passed as the decorator's argument).